Gigaspaces/xap-docs/site/content/xap/12.3/admin/visualizing-cluster-groups-and-members-gigaspaces-browser.markdown

 weight: 400
 ---

-{{% ssummary %}}Viewing clustered groups, clustered spaces and URLs, and accessing information views for a clustered space.{{% /ssummary %}}

 When you click the cluster node in the Cluster Tree, the visual display area shows groups as gray ovals, while the information panel shows the names and URLs of members.